pgte/fugue/README.markdown

 * uid : unix user id for workers.
 Defaults to current user
 * gid : unix group id for workers.
 Defaults to current group
 * daemonize : to fork and detach
+* master_pid_path : master PID file path.
+If not passed in, no pid file is written.

 ### How to reload